The Foundry · Case Study

 When a founder approaches us asking “where should we start with AI?”, the honest answer is that nobody can tell them until someone has spent a few hours reading the website, looking at reviews, understanding the customer journey, and mapping the tech stack.
 That’s a consulting call, and consulting calls cost money.
 Most businesses that would benefit from AI never get to that conversation because there’s no cheap way to preview what it would even look like.

-We wanted to compress that first consulting hour into something a founder could run in two minutes for free.
+We wanted to compress that first consulting hour into something a founder could run in five minutes for free.
 Not a generic scorecard, but an actual roadmap specific to their business.
 So we took the analysis workflow our team uses internally, automated the repeatable parts, and shipped it as a public tool.

 Why It’s State of the Art